moonlightz/meo-epg/readme.txt

 * Updated decode tables (based on observed broadcasts to date) for the UK's Freesat EPG;

 * Other minor improvements.

-* New feature: LNB parameters may now be specified on the command line (Ku band universal LNB assumed if not specified);

-* Comment ("cpcm") added to XMLTV output to show FTA content management information where present;

-* Channel identifiers in XMLTV file changed to dotted ONID.TSID.SID format (which should make it easier to combine XMLTV files from different runs of DVBGuide);

-* Fixed invalid numbers in CSV table output for cases where delivery descriptors are missing;

-* Increased timeout during DVB-S tuning phase (fixes a problem with some tuners and Windows 7);

-* Bug fix: data items re-ordered in XMLTV file so as to strictly adhere to the schema (fixes problem with <language> node being in the wrong place);

-* Updated decode tables (based on observed broadcasts to date) for the UK's Freesat EPG;

-(Specific changes from version 0.95 to 0.96)
-* Further increase to DVB-S post-tuning delay to fix problems observed on Windows 7

-* Updated decode tables (based on observed broadcasts to date) for the UK's Freesat EPG;

-* Default DVB-T carrier frequency changed to that of BBC mux A from Crystal Palace, post Digital Switch Over

-* Changed output XML versions to 1.1 to allow full range of control codes

-* Video information now shows SD, HD or SD upscaled

-* CRID default authority information now taken from BAT or NIT if not present in SDT

-* Other minor improvements.

 Feedback